Code-Institute-Submissions/Gretaah-milestone-project1/README.md

 <br/>

-All the content for my projects page is from the Wikipedia site or the website for each project
+All the content for my projects page comes from the Wikipedia site or the website for each project

 <br/>